British Rail Class 357: Description

 The Clubman/Turbostar/Electrostar platform is a modular design, optimised for speedy manufacture and easy maintenance.
 It consists of an underframe, which is created by seam-welding a number of aluminium alloy extrusions, upon which bodyside panels are mounted followed by a single piece roof, again made from extruded sections.
-The car ends (cabs) are made from glass-reinforced plastic and steel, and are huck-bolted onto the main car bodies.
+The car ends (cabs) are made from fibreglass and steel, and are Huck-bolted onto the main car bodies.
 Underframe components are collected in 'rafts', which are bolted into slots on the underframe extrusion.
 The mostly aluminium alloy body gives light weight to help acceleration and energy efficiency.
 Electrostar units have a shorter 20 m version of the Turbostar's 23 m body.

 Class 357 units were built with 100 mph capability, although the maximum line speed on the London, Tilbury and Southend line (the Essex Thameside franchise) is at present only 75 mph.
 They all have air conditioning, air suspension, CCTV, standard class 3+2 Chapman seating throughout, 28 computers, sliding plug doors, and rheostatic and air disc brakes, and now have regenerative capacity.
 As with all Electrostar units, they use insulated-gate bipolar transistor (IGBT) AC motor drives.
 They have Tightlock fully automatic couplers but are only interoperable within their own class with other Class 357 units.
-There are orange LED dot matrix displays at the front of each unit which show the time due at the destination and the name of the destination, e.g. "17.10 Grays", or "Not in Service" or "Empty to Depot" as necessary.
+There are orange LED dot matrix displays at the front of each unit which show the time due at the destination and the name of the destination, e.g. "17.10 Shoeburyness", or "Not in Service" or "Empty to Depot" as necessary.
 The time due at the destination updates to the new time due if the train is delayed.
 There are also LED displays inside, at the end of each carriage above the gangway which give route and customer service information.